Strasmore Research

 Data notes

 • Quote panels exclude one-sided, crossed, or locked records and count what they drop in a dropped_invalid column of the same panel.
+The stock-quote panel samples two windows (the four weeks from listing, and the trailing three), so its scan cost stays flat as the page ages.

 Methodology